The ECHR upholds 25% of Spanish in classrooms: "Catalonia is a bilingual region"

 No hay anuncios

-In the same vein, the court assures that "the applicants did not request a referral nor did they provide any argument as to why a preliminary ruling" was necessary to the CJEU and, therefore, European justice also has no obligation to bring it to the Luxembourg court.
-In this way, the decision published this Thursday by the ECtHR maintains the judicial situation of linguistic immersion as it was and, therefore, the use of Catalan in schools in Catalonia remains under the purview of Spanish justice.
+Along the same lines, the court assures that "the applicants did not request a referral nor did they provide any argument explaining why a preliminary ruling was necessary" to the CJEU and, therefore, European justice also has no obligation to take it to the Luxembourg court.
+In this way, the decision published this Thursday by the ECtHR maintains the judicial situation of linguistic immersion as it was, and therefore, the use of Catalan in schools in Catalonia remains on the roof of Spanish justice.

 Cargando